tri-cods/install/guides/git.md

 # Git (and Git Bash)

-## Instructions (**Remove this section once you are done with your file**)

-(Copy over installation instructions from here: https://github.com/DHRI-Curriculum/install/blob/v2.0/sections/git.md into this file: https://github.com/DHRI-Curriculum/install/edit/v2.0/guides/git.md)

-Follow this format:

 ## What it is

 Git is a version control software used to manage and track changes made to files and project folders over time.
 We will be installing it on our local machine and live on the hard drive on your laptop.

 Note that Git is a separate software than GitHub.
 Alternatively, GitHub is a web-based software that lives on the Internet.
+You can create an account at (github.com)[https://github.com].

 These instructions are for Git, not GitHub.

 ## Why we use it

-For the Digital Humanities Research Institute, we use Git because it..

-- open source
-- version control..
-- supports collaboration across time and space..
-- we use it for the curriculum..
+For the Digital Humanities Research Institute, we use Git because it is an open-source tool that was built to support individual version control needs as well as collaborations across time and space.
+In our curriculum, it is one of the foundational tools we teach because through understanding how Git works, we learn a lot more about how computers and different softwares work.

 ---